-- Cost What are the costs for tuition?
+Cost What are the costs for tuition?
+COSL What are the costs for room and board?
+Are there other fees?
 What are the costs for room and board?
-Are there other fees?
+Are there other rees?
 How much did costs increase from last year to this year?
-Is there a difference in the costs for in-state and out-of-state students?
-Are accepted students required to place deposits for tuition and housing?
-Are these refundable?
-By when must accepted students decide whether they will attend?
-Are deposits required each year for returning students?
+Frow much did costs increase from last year to this year?
+Is there a difference in the costs for in-state and out-of-state • Is there a difference in the costs for in-state and out-of-state students? • Are accepted students required to place deposits for tuition and housing?
+Are these refundable? • By when must accepted students decide whether they will attend? • Are deposits required each year for returning students?
 When do the bills have to be paid?
 Financial Aid What percent of students receive financial aid based on financial need?
-What percent of students receive scholarships based on academic ability?
-What would be a typical financial aid package for a freshman?
-What would be a typical initiation and package for a free initiation.
-What percent of those who apply for financial aid receive it?
-Will my financial aid be adjusted if my need increases?
-What are the financial aid application procedures and deadlines?
-When are financial aid application procedures and deadlines: When are financial aid applicants notified of their awards?
-How long do they have to respond?
-Is there a tuition payment plan?
+What percent of students receive scholarships based on academic ability? • What would be a typical financial aid package for a freshman? • What percent of those who apply for financial aid receive it? • Will my financial aid be adjusted if my need increases? • What are the financial aid application procedures and deadlines? • When are financial aid applicants notified of their awards?
+How long do they have to respond? • Is there a tuition payment plan?
 Are there campus jobs available?
-Are there earnpus jobs available: Are there off-campus jobs as well?
-Social Life What is the average age of the student body?
-Social Life What is the average age of the student body!
+Are there off-campus jobs as well?
+Social Life • What is the average age of the student body?
 What is the male-to-female ratio?
-What is the male to lemale ratio: What percent of students reside on campus?
-Are dorms co-ed or single sex?
-Is it a "suitcase college" where all the students leave on the weekends?
-What are the procedures for selecting a roommate?
-What are some of the rules and regulations that govern campus and dormitory life?
-Student Population Where do the majority of students come from?
-Do most of the students commute or live on campus?
-What types of student activities are there?
-Are sororities and fraternities on campus?
-What athletic programs are available?
-Is the surrounding community supportive of the college?
-Does the college have a campus visitation program?
-Is housing available/guaranteed for freshmen?
+What percent of students reside on campus?
+Are dorms co-ed or single sex? • Is it a "suitcase college" where all the students leave on the weekends? • What are the procedures for selecting a roommate? • What are some of the rules and regulations that govern campus and dormitory life?
+Student Population Where do the majority of students come from? • • Do most of the students commute or live on campus? • What types of student activities are there? • Are sororities and fraternities on campus?
+What athletic programs are available? • Is the surrounding community supportive of the college? • Does the college have a campus visitation program? • Is housing available/guaranteed for freshmen?
 Is housing available for all four years?

-^{}Compiled from various sources by the National College Fairs staff
+Compiled from various sources by the National College Fairs staff